ama-team/elasticsearch-schema/docs/assembly.md

 - **Tool** would be used further as an abstract thing implementing the algorithm.

-At some point of time end user provides tool with sources and requests tool for a schema for particular set of software versions.
-The tool then does the following:

-- Loads all sources as plain objects, resolving any JSON pointers contained in schemas.
-- Checks every source against validation schema
-- Merges all overlapping versions in sources: if source A contains ElasticSearch/6.0.0 and source B also contains ElasticSearch/6.0.0, definitions for those versions are merged into one object.
-Reaction to overlapping entities (e.g. if both versions contain different definitions for same mapping type) is up to implementation: it may be silent overwrite, logged warnings or raised error.
-- On next stage tool resolves particular versions of software: fills
-- After that

 ## Resolution phase

 On the first step user provides algorithm with one or more data